A Design Framework for the Simulation of Distributed Quantum Computing: Introduction

 \section{Introduction}

 The number of qubits that can be embedded in a single quantum chip is limited from the emergence of noise, which is caused for example by changes in the environment, crosstalk, quantum decoherence and implementation errors~\cite{VanDev2016}.
-This hard technological limitation affects all major quantum computing technologies, such as superconducting Josephson junctions, ion traps, quantum dots, etc. As a consequence, both academic and industry communities agree on the need for a quantum computing paradigm-shift, in order to realize large-scale quantum processors.
-Such a change of approach consists in clustering together modular and small quantum chips, by means of a quantum network infrastructure, with the purpose of scaling the number of qubits~\cite{Wehner2018}.
+This hard technological limitation affects all major quantum computing technologies, such as superconducting Josephson junctions, ion traps, quantum dots, etc. As a consequence, both academic and industry communities agree on the need for a quantum computing paradigm-shift toward Distributed Quantum Computing (DQC)~\cite{DQCSurvey2022}, in order to realize large-scale quantum processors.
+Such a change of approach consists in clustering together multiple quantum processing units (QPUs) by means of a quantum network infrastructure, with the purpose of scaling the number of qubits~\cite{CuoCalCac2020,FerCacAmo2021}.

 The realization of the aforementioned vision has already started.
-For example, IBM is working on a 1386-qubit multi-chip processor, denoted as \textit{Kookaburra}, to be released in 2025~\cite{IBM2025}.
+For example, IBM is working on a 1386-qubit multi-chip quantum processor, denoted as Kookaburra, to be released in 2025.
 As a demonstration of the quantum communication links supported by this new device, IBM will connect three Kookaburra chips into a 4158-qubit system.

+In the near future, one could expect to find quantum processors integrated into High Performance Computing (HPC) facilities and communicating at short distances.
+In such a scenario, DQC may exploit the already existing low-latency communication technologies (e.g., Omni-Path and InfiniBand) for high-speed classical messaging between quantum processors.
+Also entanglement distribution, which is highly relevant to DQC, can be achieved over standard telecom fibers connecting the quantum processors~\cite{LagoRivera2021}.
+To handle DQC jobs submitted by the users, a specialized execution management software would be necessary.

-Such modular systems enable the partitioning of monolithic quantum computations for their execution on multiple inter-connected processors, according to the distributed quantum computing (DQC) paradigm~\cite{CuoCalCac2020,Parekh2021,FerCacAmo2021}.
-DQC among geographically-distributed quantum devices is also expected further into the future, supported by metropolitan-area and wide-area quantum networks that are also under research and development~\cite{ZhoChaBie-21,HerPomBeu-22}.
-In Fig.~\ref{fig:DQC}, the DQC principle is illustrated.
+DQC at geographical scale is also expected further into the future, leveraging the Quantum Internet, i.e., metropolitan-area and wide-area quantum networks that work in synergy with the existing Internet~\cite{Wehner2018,HerPomBeu-22}.
+In this context, long-distance entanglement is enabled by quantum repeaters~\cite{Rakonjac2023}.

-Many simulation tools have been recently developed to support the research community in the design and evaluation of quantum computing and quantum network technologies, including hardware, protocols and applications.
-However, a framework for DQC simulation putting equal emphasis on computational and networking aspects has never been proposed, so far.